vivid-planet/comet/docs/docs/overview/index.md

 You can build two types of applications with COMET DXP:

 -   **Content websites**: Websites that are primarily content-driven without a lot of structured data.
-Content websites heavily use the page tree and have at least one site.
+Content websites heavily use the CMS features (page tree, blocks etc.) and have at least one site.
 -   **Data-driven applications**: Applications that are primarily data-driven.
-Data-driven applications might not heavily use the page tree and might not have a site at all.
+Data-driven applications might not use the CMS features and might not have a site at all.

 :::note
 This terms are used throughout the documentation as some concepts heavily differ between this two types.